linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Risk Management Lessons from Long-Term Capital Management.md

 The bank can then set the VAR confidence level in relation to the desired credit rating.
 This is illustrated in Table 1, which reports the relationship between the credit ratings supplied by a rating agency, Moody's, and their historical one-year default probabilities.
 The last columns report the equity coverage, measured as the number of annual standard deviations necessary to achieve the desired credit rating.

 As an example, assume the market risk is such that the daily standard deviation of profits and losses is  \$100 million.
 As will be seen later, this was probably a good description of LTCM's risk profile.
-Assuming 252 trading days, this translates into an annual number of\$ 1.6 billion.
+Assuming 252 trading days, this translates into an annual number of \$1.6 billion.
 How much capital should the bank set aside to achieve an Aa2 credit rating?
 The table shows that, if the distribution of losses is normally distributed, the required amount of equity is 3.5 times \$1.6 billion, or \$5.6 billion.
 If the bank estimates that the distribution of losses has fatter tails then the normal distribution, it could select the multiplier from a Student-t distribution, with six degrees of freedom, for example.
 In this case, the required amount of equity is higher, at \$12.5 billion.
 This is much more than LTCM's \$4.7 billion in capital.

 (Multiples of Annual Standard Deviation Assuming Various Distributions)